 The Digital Repository Service (DRS) is a Fedora/Hydra repository that publishes items and their metadata through an API.
 The Northeastern University Libraries created a specialized WordPress plugin that uses the API to pull digital objects from the DRS into WordPress.
 This creates dynamic displays where, as item metadata is updated or new items are added to the DRS, that new information is automatically pushed to the WordPress site.

 Northeastern University Libraries also created a series of shortcodes, which are customizable chunks of PHP code within WordPress.
-These shortcodes provide a friendly, clickable interface that lets you not only select items from the DRS to display, but lets you arrange items in many different ways.
-You can embed pictures within a long text narrative, but also create more visual exhibits such as a rotating carousel, map, timeline, or Pinterest-style gallery.
+These shortcodes provide a friendly, clickable interface that lets you not only select items from the DRS to display, but also lets you arrange items in many different ways.
+You can embed pictures within a long text narrative, as well as create more visually stimulating exhibits such as a rotating carousel, map, timeline, or Pinterest-style gallery.

-These functions are pulled together through a customized WordPress theme that gives end-users many typical WordPress design options while giving DSG staff the standardization we need to ensure functionality in the future.
+These functions are pulled together through a customized WordPress theme that offers end-users many typical WordPress design options while allowing DSG staff the standardization we need to ensure functionality in the future.
 To see this framework in action, see our Projects Showcase.